First Island State Ocean Summit to be Held in JuneBringing together 300 heads of state and senior officials from 30 countries around the world

 Dates: June 3-4, 2026 (Wednesday-Thursday) Location: Tokyo

-The Nippon Foundation, Japan’s Ministry of Foreign Affairs, and UNESCO’s Intergovernmental Oceanographic Commission (IOC-UNESCO) will jointly host an international conference, the Island States Ocean Summit, with roughly 300 people (as of May 13) including heads of state and cabinet ministers from roughly 30 countries including island states in the Pacific Ocean, Caribbean Sea, and Indian Ocean, as well as representatives of U.N. institutions, scheduled to attend.
+The Nippon Foundation, Japan’s Ministry of Foreign Affairs, and the Intergovernmental Oceanographic Commission (IOC) of UNESCO will jointly host an international conference, the Island States Ocean Summit, with roughly 300 people (as of May 13) including heads of state and cabinet ministers from roughly 30 countries including island states in the Pacific Ocean, Caribbean Sea, and Indian Ocean, as well as representatives of U.N. institutions, scheduled to attend.
 (Attendance is by invitation only.)

 The Summit will be co-chaired by Surangel S. Whipps, Jr., President of the Republic of Palau, and aims both to address urgent issues facing island states and formulate national government-level plans to preserve the ocean environment and use marine resources sustainably (sustainable ocean planning and management (SOPM)).
 The results of the summit will be reflected in deliberations at various international conferences to be held in the future.